slacker007/Registry_Enumerator/README.md

 # Registry_Enumerator
 Package of Modules that Enumerate Windows Registry (x86 &amp; 64) Win7,8,8.1,10.  outputs into xml document.
+This executable is a framework that can be scaled to enumerate any variation of registry information by merely adding two entries to the code.
+It outputs that data locally in an xml format.
+If there are any questions or recommendations leave a comment on the blog.  http://cybersyndicates.com